dignah/KoboToolBox/README.md

 *Make sure you are about to install from the Docker repo instead of the default Ubuntu repo: apt-cache policy docker-ce*<br>
 //image section<br>
-*Notice that docker-ce is not installed, but the candidate for installation is from the Docker repository for Ubuntu 18.04 (bionic)</b>.
+*<b>Notice that docker-ce is not installed, but the candidate for installation is from the Docker repository for Ubuntu 18.04 (bionic)</b>.*
-*
+<b>Finally, install Docker:<b>
+sudo apt install docker-ce

+<p>Docker should now be installed, the daemon started, and the process enabled to start on boot.
+Check that it's running:
+sudo systemctl status docker</p>

+sudo usermod -aG docker ${USER}<br>

+su - ${USER}<br>

+The output should be similar to the following, showing that the service is active and running:<br>
+//image section<br>

+Is your docker running?<br>
+sudo docker run hello-world
+output:docker